 Hardly had he begun to doze when he was roused by a boat coming alongside and hailing the anchor-watch.
-It was the police-boat, and to Alf it was given to enjoy the excited conversation that ensued.
+It was the policeboat, and to Alf it was given to enjoy the excited conversation that ensued.
 Yes, the captain's son recognized the clothes.
 They belonged to Alf Davis, one of the seamen.
 What had happened?
 No; Alf Davis had not come aboard.
 He was ashore.
 He was not ashore?
 Then he must be drowned.
 Here both the lieutenant and the captain's son talked at the same time, and Alf could make out nothing.
 Then he heard them come forward and rouse out the crew.
-The crew grumbled sleepily and said that Alf Davis was not in the forecastle; whereupon the captain's son waxed indignant at the Yokohama police and their ways, and the lieutenant quoted rules and regulations in despairing accents.
+The crew grumbled sleepily and said that Alf Davis was not in the forecastle; whereupon the captain's son waxed indignant at the Yokohama police and their ways, and the lieutenant quoted Alf rose up from the forecastle-head and extended his hand, rules and regulations in despairing accents.